WSC Rules of Play-General Rules and Regulations for Outdoor Seasons

 Rule 6: Uniforms

 All teams must wear uniforms when playing in WSC games.
 The uniform must consist of a numbered, full-length jersey/approved WSC T-shirt, shorts and matching knee-length socks; uniform colors must be the same for all team members, except the Goalkeeper.
 The jersey number should be distinctly visible to the Referee and on the back of the shirt.
-(In inclement weather, sweatshirts or long-sleeved shirts may be worn under the jersey and should be of a neutral color that will not create confusion; sweat pants may be worn over the shorts, but must be the color of the shorts.)
+(In inclement weather, sweatshirts or long-sleeved shirts may be worn under the jersey and should be of a neutral color that will not create confusion; sweat pants may be worn over the shorts.)

 Rule 7: Team Roster

-Fifteen minutes before the start of each WSC game, both participating teams must provide the Referee with a referee game report which includes the roster of players who will take part in that day’s game.
-The team may have a maximum of 22 player registered with WSC.
+Fifteen minutes before the start of each WSC game, both participating teams must provide the Referee the roster of players who will take part in that day’s game upon the referee request.

 Rule 8: Charging the Goalkeeper